OoDeLally/anki-add-hooks-userscripts/README.md

 1- Rename `src/hooks/my_website_com.js` and fix inside all the metatags and the exported members.

+2- Run `npm install` to install dependencies.

-2- Run `npm run dev-build` to create two files:
+3- Run `npm run dev-build` to create two files:
 * `dev-hooks/my_website_com_dev_hook.user.js`
 * `dev-hooks/my_website_com_dev_hook_required.js`

-3- Make sure Tampermonkey extension can access files from your computer:
+4- Make sure Tampermonkey extension is allowed to access local files from your computer:

     1- Go to `chrome://extensions` with Chrome.
     2- Find `Tampermonkey` and click `Details`.
     3- Find the `Allow access to file URLs` setting and turn it on.

 You need this so that `my_website_com_dev_hook.user.js` is allowed to require local file `my_website_com_dev_hook_required.js`.

-4- Install `dev-hooks/my_website_com_dev_hook.user.js` in Tampermonkey.
+5- Install `dev-hooks/my_website_com_dev_hook.user.js` in Tampermonkey.

-5- Now when you modify and save `src/hooks/my_website_com.js`, you just need to reload your website to see the result of your modifications, without having to reinstall your script everytime!
+6- Now when you modify and save `src/hooks/my_website_com.js`, you just need to reload your website to see the result of your modifications, without having to reinstall your script everytime!

-6- When you are happy with your script, run `npm run build` to compile it to the final standalone userscript `hooks/my_website_com_hook.user.js`.
+7- When you are happy with your script, run `npm run build` to compile it to the final standalone userscript `hooks/my_website_com_hook.user.js`.

-7- Make a pull-request if you think it can be useful for other people.
+8- Make a pull-request if you think it can be useful for other people.